 My stay in Amsterdam was provided courtesy of RailEurope and the Conscious Hotel Vondelpark.
 There are affiliate links included in this post, however, all thoughts and opinions expressed in this post, are, as always, my own.
-If you book a room through the link for Conscious Hotel, I do get a small percentage of the price as well.

 Amsterdam has always been one of those cities cloaked in a weird kind of infamy.
 From the risque and ominous-sounding Red Light District to the coffee shops that annoyingly condescending stoner guy in your college dorm kept raving about, Amsterdam has always been touted as a place where people can comfortably engage in the vices of their preference.

 You can also skip to my top recommendations of things to do in Amsterdam right after that, or check out this great post by From Lust Till Dawn of Amsterdam tips (when you’re done reading this of course)!